 - Hohm vs. PowerMeter: a side-by-side rundown.

 - A stimulus that could save money: cash for caulkers.

 - Green buildings reduce energy use, lower financial risk.

 - Green buildings: fewer sick days, higher rents.

-- Green building tips for remodeling.
+- Green building practices expand globally.

 Also, follow @jetsongreen on Twitter for more news, links, and commentary.